A gorgeous black diamond ring with sidestones and paved shanks – Leibish.

 In fact, I’ve personally purchased a fancy yellow diamond ring as a mystery shopper and was so impressed with the ring that I decided to gift it to my wife.
 You can read the full review of the purchase I made and also see close up pictures of the ring’s workmanship in this article.

 James Allen is another vendor that I highly recommend if you are looking for black diamond jewelry and they are well-known for their highly interactive video listings.
-They sell both natural fancy black diamonds (with GIA certs) and also rings that have treated diamonds (these are fully disclosed).
+They sell both natural fancy black diamonds (with GIA certs) and also rings with treated diamonds (these are fully disclosed).

 Whether it is set into a men’s wedding ring or a diamond engagement ring for a lady, black diamond rings are ideal for people who want to make a bold fashion statement or simply want something that stands out from the crowd.